-3.1 Although the application site has no planning history, as part of the wider Brookhurst Wood site, it has been in use for brick making since 1914.
+- 3.1 Prior approval was given for the demolition of seven former brickworks buildings on the site (ref.
+WSCC/018/18/NH/PNO). - 3.2 Otherwise the application site has no planning history, but as part of the wider Brookhust Wood site, it has been in use for brick making since 1914.
 The surrounding land has extensive planning history for a range of waste development, of which the key relevant decisions are as follows: